bsmg/beat-saber-community-wiki/health-and-safety.md

 ## Weights?
 Check out [this guide](https://www.vrfitnessinsider.com/beat-saber-weighted-gear/) to see how to use weights without hurting yourself in Beat Saber!

-The body was not meant to support extra weight for long periods of time in unnatural movements, especially when it comes to limbs.
-This is why form and rest are so heavily emphasized in weightlifting.
-Refer to [this comment](https://www.reddit.com/r/Vive/comments/8g9jgs/beat_saber_has_now_released/dya1yl7/) for more information.

 ## OrangeW's Guide to Wrist Care
 OrangeW is a top 10 player on the global leaderboards as well as a member of the BSMG Staff team.
 The following is his advice for minimizing the risk of wrist injury at any level of play.